HIPAA Notice of Privacy Practices

 Payment

-We may use and disclose your PHI to obtain payment for services provided to you.
-This may include billing, claims management, and collection activities.
-Med Matrix does not accept insurance; however, we may provide documentation for you to submit to your insurance provider or HSA/FSA administrator.
+We use and disclose your PHI to obtain payment for the services we provide.
+Med Matrix does not bill or accept insurance; all services are self-pay, and we accept HSA, FSA, CareCredit, and major credit and debit cards.
+At your request, we can provide documentation for you to submit to your insurer or HSA/FSA administrator.

 Healthcare Operations